Skip to the content.

 query middleware

-This middleware is used to declare the query string parameters of the request URL.
+This middleware declares the query string parameters of the request URL.

 It accepts two parameters.

-2. a Boolean, used to indicate whether each query parameter value should be appended to existed values.
-By Default, it’s false.
+2. a Boolean, used to indicate whether each query parameter value should be appended to existing values.
+By default, it is false.

 const api = getApi('http://mydomain.com/api?hello=1')